Urban Sketchers

-Urban Sketchers (USk) is a global community of artists that practice drawing on location in cities, towns and villages they live in or travel to.
+Urban Sketchers (USk) is a global community of artists who practice on-location drawings in cities, towns and villages where they live or travel.

-The Urban Sketchers movement was started on Flickr in 2007 by journalist Gabriel Campanario.
-In 2009 Campanario established Urban Sketchers as a nonprofit organization (501 (c) (3) tax-exempt).
-The Urban Sketchers Manifesto has been translated into several languages.
+The Urban Sketchers movement began on Flickr in 2007, by journalist Gabriel Campanario.
+In 2009, Campanario established Urban Sketchers as a nonprofit organization with (501 (c) (3) tax-exempt status in United States.
+The Urban Sketchers Manifesto has since been translated into multiple languages.

-The USk motto is “We show the world, one drawing at a time!”
+The organization's motto is “We show the world, one drawing at a time!”

 History

 Urban Sketchers started as a group on image sharing site, [Flickr], in 2007.
 The Urban Sketchers founder Gabriel (Gabi) Campanario is a Spanish journalist and illustrator living in Seattle.
 He is a journalist for The Seattle Times where he contributes as an artist and a writer to both the printed edition as well as blogs.
 As more and more artists began to submit and share their drawings online, Campanario started a group to support and promote journalistic drawing depicting real life as it happens in front of the artist.

 Hundreds of urban sketchers attended the 10th Urban Sketchers Symposium in Amsterdam, The Netherlands, in 2019.

 A year later in 2008 Campanario created the Urban Sketchers blog.
 Participation in the Urban Sketchers blog is by invitation and is limited to a hundred artists.
 The term Urban Sketchers Correspondent was created.
 Correspondents are invited by Campanario and commit to contribute journalistic sketches on a regular basis.
 The sketches are accompanied by stories providing a background for the sketch: when and where the sketch was created and some details about content – words and narrative that go with pictures.
 The Urban Sketchers blog gained popularity between 2008 and the present, attracting hundreds and soon thousands of visitors daily.

 In December 2009, Campanario established Urban Sketchers as a nonprofit organization (501 (c) (3) tax-exempt).
 A board of directors was elected.
 The organization's task is to raise the artistic, storytelling and educational value of location drawing, promoting its practice and connecting people around the world who draw on location where they live and travel.